-Even if you think you’ve deleted all of the personal data off your cell phone or other device, hackers who know what they’re doing can still get information that could be used to steal your identity.
+Even if you think you’ve deleted all of the personal data off your mobile phone or other device, hackers who know what they’re doing can still get information that could be used to steal your identity.

 The easiest way to get rid of your electronics is to take them to a local retailer, non-profit or local government recycling program location.
 They’ll recycle your technology and make sure it doesn’t get into the wrong hands.